Your browser is not supported

 We intend to explore approaches that build on privacy protections used with private bank accounts today.
 Privacy protections could be through legislation or technology while making sure we comply with things like anti-money laundering regulations.

-We believe that digital cash needs to protect privacy more than is currently required under the Privacy Act.
-We won't collect any of your personal data and we will design digital cash so that you have control over your own data, consistent with the Consumer Product Bill currently before Parliament
+We believe that Digital Cash needs to protect privacy more than is currently required under the Privacy Act.
+We won't collect any of your personal data and we will design Digital Cash so that you have control over your own data, consistent with the Customer and Product Data Bill currently before Parliament.

 We'll continue to meet anti-money laundering obligations as we do today.